 Facilities shall be located within 1 mile of electric transmission lines.

 This ensures minimal need for new transmission lines in the county and makes for more efficient solar facilities.

 Facilities shall minimize or avoid locating on farmland with soils categorized as Prime Farmland & Farmland of Statewide Importance.
 No site shall have more than 50% of soils identified as such.

-Facilities shall not be located within 200 feet of historic & cultural resources as defined & listed in the comprehensive plan.
+Facilities shall not be located within 200 feet of historic and; cultural resources as defined and; listed in the comprehensive plan.

 The Shenandoah Valley and Page County are well-known for their history and culture, main reasons tourists come here.
 We need to protect our historical and cultural resources.